Sunak faces political headache to replace Zahawi as supporters back Johnson for role

 The role of chairman includes representing the party in the media especially in the run up to votes.

-“He was doing it well, despite the hand he had been dealt – what with the polls horrific at the moment,” one Tory MP told the Independent.

-Jacob Rees-Mogg was first out of the blocks to suggest Boris Johnson as a possible replacement.
+Jacob Rees-Mogg was first out of the blocks to suggest Mr Johnson as a possible replacement.

 The former cabinet minister told GB News he has “all the right attributes for a party chairman.
 He is charismatic, he rallies the troops.
 He’s a sort of fully-loaded Conservative.
 So I think that type of personality would be a very good one for a party chairman.”